Learn About Our Mission

 People who abuse cocaine and alcohol risk developing cardiac issues during withdrawal periods.
 These people also have increased chances of having an infarction or arrhythmia- a heart attack.
 Seizures are also a possibility not only for those in withdrawal but also for those using cocaine.

 Withdrawal is more complicated and life-threatening when a user concurrently uses cocaine and other substances like heroin.
-Hence, it is vital to be honest when disclosing whether or not you use multiple meanings in a treatment center.
+Hence, it is vital to be honest when disclosing whether or not you use multiple meanings in a treatment program.

 Our experienced staff is available 24/7 to answer any questions you may have.
 Call today and change your tomorrow.